 peering longingly through the opened door.
 The compassionate, kind

 young bride immediately invited this confused, wistful woman in to

 warm herself by the large fire in the fireplace.
 The woman quickly

 turned and vanished into thin air, right in front of the very surprised

-1800s was the blue-eyed, blond hair, young daughter of Governor Swann.
+1800s, was the blue-eyed, blond haired, young daughter of Governor Swann.

 After surviving a serious illness, she came to stay at Hampton House,